 Multinational Institute of American Studies

-Institute staff have also served as consultants on upgrading the study of the United States at universities, colleges, research and policy centers in a number of countries, including Norway, Sweden, Portugal, Italy, Germany, Turkey Egypt, Armenia, Belarus, Russia, China, Korea, Thailand, India and Japan.
+Institute staff have also served as consultants on upgrading the study of the United States at universities, colleges, research and policy centers in a number of countries, including Norway, Sweden, Portugal, Italy, Germany, Turkey Egypt, Armenia, Belarus, Russia, China, Korea, Thailand, India, and Japan.

-Information on the 2013 Institute can be found by clicking on the links on the right-hand menu on this page, under Institute 2013.
+Information on the 2014 Institute can be found by clicking on the links on the right-hand menu on this page, under Institute 2014.

-For a list of our participants from 2010-2012, please click here.
+See a list of our participants from 2010-13.